Please send any suggestions and comments.

 Bipolar Disorder: Natural Remedies

-The lifestyle changes that Dr. Burgess recommends are:
+Lifestyle changes that Dr. Burgess recommends are:

 Improve your overall stress level

-Give attention to eating habits and diet
+Give attention to eating habits, diet and nutrition

 Avoid bad habits, caffeine, nicotine, drugs.